moemachef/Front-end-Developer-Interview-Questions-And-Answers/answers/js-questions.md

 #### When should you use classical inheritance?
 The answer is never or almost never or if all options are exhausted.

+#### What is Recursion ?
+Recursion is when a function call it self until it doesn't.